Bertha Kalm Scholarship

 Interested students should contact their student mentor about recommending them for the scholarship well in advance of the May 20, 2016 deadline.

 The student mentor should supply copies of 1) the downloaded application, filled out and signed by the student, 2) the student's undergraduate transcript (unofficial okay), 3) the student's personal statement regarding goals to be achieved by the master's degree (entered on the application above), 4) the mentor's statement about the student's potential for success in a cover letter announcing the submission of the application, and 5) the completed (by the student) Permission to Publish form.
 The mentor should then send the package to the Office of Graduate Studies & Research, ADM 223B, no later than Friday, May 20, 2016.
 All paperwork must be submitted single-sided, no staples and clipped together.
 The award will be announced at the end of May, 2016.

 A mentor is a faculty sponsor, of sorts, of your academic program.
 It is someone who usually knows your scholastic history, potential, level of performance, plans, and goals.
 It is a professor from whom you have taken a class or classes and who is impressed with your abilities.
 It is a professor willing to spend quite a bit of time, not only writing you a recommendation for this scholarship, but working with you in the future on research and other activities that would enhance your education and prepare you for your future in or out of academics.

-Graduate Studies & Research and San Jose State University are pleased to announce the winners of the 2014 Bertha Kalm Scholarship.
+The Graduate Studies & Research Committee and San Jose State University are pleased to announce the winners of the 2015-2016 Bertha Kalm Scholarship.